 Tara Malloy joined the Campaign Legal Center in November 2006.
 She litigates a wide range of campaign finance and election law cases in state and federal court, and has expertise in campaign finance, lobbying, and congressional ethics issues.

-Previously, Tara Malloy worked in the litigation practice at the New York law firm Debevoise & Plimpton.
-A former Fulbright Scholar, Ms. Malloy is a graduate of Yale Law School and Emory University.
-Ms. Malloy is admitted to practice law in the District of Columbia, the State of New York, the Supreme Court of the United States and the U.S. Court of Appeals for the Fourth Circuit.
+Previously, Tara worked in the litigation practice at the New York law firm Debevoise & Plimpton.
+A former Fulbright Scholar, Tara is a graduate of Yale Law School and Emory University.
+Tara is admitted to practice law in the District of Columbia, the State of New York, the Supreme Court of the United States and the U.S. Court of Appeals for the Fourth Circuit.